Lambosaurus/hives-and-torches/systems/actions.md

 ## Melee Attack
 `primary`
 Your character makes an attack with their primary weapon.
-TODO
+See [melee attack](rolls.md#Melee-Attack) for more information.

 ## Ranged Attack
 `primary`, `unsafe`
 Your character makes an attack with their ranged weapon.
-TODO
+See [ranged attack](rolls.md#Ranged-Attack) for more information.

 ## Cast a spell
 `primary`, `unsafe`